Stinoo01/Master_Thesis/README.md

 The model was trained using a computer with 12th Gen Intel(R) Core(TM) i7-12700H @ 2.3 GHz CPU, 16,0 GB of RAM.

-To replicate the preprocessing pipeline, please refer to the respective system requirements.
+To replicate any other pipeline, please refer to the respective system requirements.

 ### Python packages